iulspop/cloud_formation_nodejs_example/README.md

 # Node.js Server Deploy and Configuration with AWS CloudFormation

-This repo contains a CloudFormation template and scripts for automatically provisonning an EC2 instance and configuring it to run a Node.js server.
+This repo contains a CloudFormation template and scripts for automatically provisonning an EC2 instance and configuring it to run an Nginx web server and a Node.js application server.
+The Node app process is managed with PM2.

 ## What is CloudFormation?